devang-stack/firegram/README.md

 # DEVGRAM

 ## About Project
- This project is somewhat clone of instagram and currently contain few features of it like uploading Pictures.
+ 'This project is somewhat clone of instagram and currently contain few features of it like uploading Pictures.'

 ## Technoligies and Tool's
  This Web App is built in Reactjs,HTML5 and CSS